x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-imap4.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: c1ae10dd-14da-4400-b38d-2aeafde8abe6
-description: "Summary: Learn how to enable and configure IMAP4 on an Exchange server for access by IMAP4 clients."
+description: "Summary: Learn how to enable and configure IMAP4 on an Exchange server 2016 or 2019 for access by IMAP4 clients."
 ---

 # Enable and configure IMAP4 on an Exchange server

- **Summary**: Learn how to enable and configure IMAP4 on an Exchange 2016 or Exchange 2019 server for access by IMAP4 clients.

 By default, IMAP4 client connectivity isn't enabled in Exchange.
 To enable IMAP4 client connectivity, you need to perform the following steps:

 1. Start the IMAP4 services, and configure the services to start automatically: